off-by-some/homeworld/docs/README.md

 ## Command-line output

-Human-facing output uses stable uppercase labels so it is easy to scan and easy to grep.
+Output uses stable uppercase labels so it is easy to scan and grep.
 Status words stay in the first column of tables, and color, when enabled, decorates only the status word.

 The install plan is a table.
 Nested modules are indented in the `MODULE` column, while `INSTALL` and `SKIP` remain fixed in the `STATUS` column: